PhD Application Information and Requirements

 • a 500-word, double spaced statement of purpose;

-• unofficial transcripts from any and all college and universities attended;
+• unofficial transcripts from any and all college and universities attended (see note below on unofficial transcripts);

 • GRE General Test scores (optional);